Archaeology of India: Mizoram

+Mizoram has numerous dolmen and menhir megaliths.

 Bronze Age archaeological sites (3300–1300 BC)

 Bronze Age India in the Indian subcontinent begins around 3000 BCE, and it was succeeded by the Iron Age in India beginning in around 1400 BCE.
 Bronze Age sites include Hire Benakal.

 Indus Valley Civilisation (IVC)

 In the prehistory of the Indian subcontinent, the Iron Age in India cultures are the Painted Grey Ware culture (1300 to 300 BCE) and the Northern Black Polished Ware (700 to 200 BCE), the later corresponds to the transition of the Vedic period Janapada principalities to the sixteen Mahajanapadas region-states of the early historic period, culminating in the emergence of the Maurya Empire towards the end of the period.